History of sound recording: Recording on film

-For optical recording on film there are two methods utilized.
-Variable density recording uses changes in the darkness of the soundtrack side of the film to represent the soundwave.
-Variable area recording uses changes in the width of a dark strip to represent the soundwave.
+For optical recording on film, there are two methods utilized.
+Variable density recording uses changes in the darkness of the soundtrack side of the film to represent the sound wave.
+Variable area recording uses changes in the width of a dark strip to represent the sound wave.

 In both cases, a light that is sent through the part of the film that corresponds to the soundtrack changes in intensity, proportional to the original sound, and that light is not projected on the screen but converted into an electrical signal by a light-sensitive device.

 Optical soundtracks are prone to the same sorts of degradation that affect the picture, such as scratching and copying.

 Unlike the film image that creates the illusion of continuity, soundtracks are continuous.
 This means that if film with a combined soundtrack is cut and spliced, the image will cut cleanly but the soundtrack will most likely produce a cracking sound.
 Fingerprints on the film may also produce cracking or interference.

 In the late 1950s, the cinema industry, desperate to provide a theatre experience that would be overwhelmingly superior to television, introduced widescreen processes such as Cinerama, Todd-AO and CinemaScope.
 These processes at the same time introduced technical improvements in sound, generally involving the use of multitrack magnetic sound, recorded on an oxide stripe laminated onto the film.
 In subsequent decades, a gradual evolution occurred with more and more theatres installing various forms of magnetic-sound equipment.

 In the 1990s, digital audio systems were introduced and began to prevail.
-In some of them, the sound recording is again recorded on a separate disk, as in Vitaphone; others use a digital, optical sound track on the film itself.
+In some of them, the sound recording is again recorded on a separate disk, as in Vitaphone; others use a digital optical sound track on the film itself.
 Digital processes can now achieve reliable and perfect synchronization.